Rarity of rocket-driven Penrose extraction in Kerr spacetime: Introduction

 In astrophysical contexts, electromagnetic variants of energy extraction have proven more observationally relevant.
-The Blandford-Znajek mechanism~\cite{blandford1977electromagnetic} extracts rotational energy through magnetic field lines threading an accretion disk, powering the relativistic jets observed in active galactic nuclei and quasars~\cite{tchekhovskoy2011efficient}.
+The Blandford--Znajek mechanism~\cite{blandford1977electromagnetic} extracts rotational energy through horizon-threading magnetic fields supported by surrounding accretion flows, powering the relativistic jets observed in active galactic nuclei and quasars~\cite{tchekhovskoy2011efficient}.
 More recently, Comisso and Asenjo~\cite{comisso2021magnetic} demonstrated that magnetic reconnection in the ergosphere provides an efficient Penrose-like mechanism, potentially explaining the rapid variability of high-energy emission from supermassive black holes.
 Koide and Arai~\cite{koide2008energy} had earlier explored similar magnetic reconnection scenarios numerically.

-Despite this rich theoretical landscape, a fundamental question remains largely unexplored: \emph{How fine-tuned must conditions be for successful Penrose extraction with escape to infinity?} The classical Penrose process requires precisely tuned initial conditions---the decaying particle must enter the ergosphere on a trajectory that (i) penetrates deep enough for negative-energy states to be accessible (the exhaust must be ejected where frame-dragging is strong), (ii) does not plunge into the horizon, and (iii) allows the positive-energy fragment to escape with sufficient angular momentum.
-This narrow viable region in parameter space has been noted qualitatively~\cite{chandrasekhar1985mathematical, bhat1985energetics}, but no systematic statistical characterization exists to quantify \emph{how rare} success is or \emph{what parameter thresholds} govern extraction.
+Despite this extensive body of work, a fundamental question remains largely unexplored: \emph{How fine-tuned must conditions be for successful Penrose extraction with escape to infinity?} The classical Penrose process requires precisely tuned initial conditions---the decaying particle must enter the ergosphere on a trajectory that (i) penetrates deep enough for negative-energy states to be accessible (the captured fragment must carry negative energy where frame-dragging is strong), (ii) does not plunge into the horizon, and (iii) allows the positive-energy fragment to escape with sufficient angular momentum.
+This narrow viable region in parameter space has been noted qualitatively~\cite{chandrasekhar1985mathematical, bhat1985energetics}, but to our knowledge no systematic statistical characterization exists to quantify \emph{how rare} success is or \emph{what parameter thresholds} govern extraction.